Hitzzmuhil/school_scout/README.md

 ## Overview
 School Scout is a mobile application developed in Flutter that allows users to search for, view details of, and save favorite schools.
 The app integrates with Supabase for data management and OpenWeatherMap for real-time weather information.
+> Note: This application requires valid Supabase and weather API credentials to enable full functionality.
+Without these, the app will run but core features will be limited.

 ### Development Credits
 This project was architected and structured by me.